9 Best Knowledge Base Software Compared (2025 Guide)

 Pricing

-Document360 includes multiple plans starting at $0 per month with 2 team accounts.
+Document360 includes multiple plans including a free plan starting at $0 per month with 2 team accounts.
 And the paid plan starts from $149 per month for 3 team accounts and 50GB storage, suitable for large enterprises.

 3. HelpSite